whustedt/calendarium/README.md

 - **Timeline**
   - **GET** `/timeline?timeline-height=<height>&font-family=<font>&font-scale=<scale>&categories=<category_names>&max-past-entries=<number>`
   - Displays a timeline of all entries.
 Supports the following optional query parameters:
-    - timeline-height: Sets the CSS height of the timeline.
+    - `timeline-height`: Sets the CSS height of the timeline.
-    - font-family: Specifies the font used.
+    - `font-family`: Specifies the font used.
-    - font-scale: Applies a scaling factor to the font sizes.
+    - `font-scale`: Applies a scaling factor to the font sizes.
-    - categories: Comma-separated list of category names to filter entries.
+    - `categories`: Comma-separated list of category names to filter entries.
-    - max-past-entries: Limits the number of past entries displayed (only the most recent past entries up to this number are shown).
+    - `max-past-entries`: Limits the number of past entries displayed (only the most recent past entries up to this number are shown).
-  - Example:
+  - **Example:**
+    ```
     /timeline?timeline-height=100%&font-family=Arial&font-scale=1.5&categories=Cake,Birthday&max-past-entries=5
+    ```
     This renders a timeline using Arial font scaled by 1.5, filtering to show only entries under “Cake” and “Birthday” categories and including at most the last five past entries.

 - **Create Entry**